 Community Service hours, totaling 20 for both Years 1 and 2, are the responsibility of the teen.
 Teens are offered the opportunity for hours through altar service, choir service, and church events.
 They must keep track of the hours on paperwork provided, and have it properly authorized.
 All teens must have 20 hours of service completed prior to Confirmation.

 Retreat: The Bishop requires every teen to attend a special confirmation retreat.
 There will be a weekend, spend-the-night retreat during the late winter at a LifeTeen Retreat Center.
 Details are given to parents in a meeting scheduled in December or January.
 All teens being confirmed that year MUST attend the retreat.
 Confirmation Retreat is usually held in February.

-Confirmation Rehearsal: A rehearsal for the Mass will be held on Thursday, April 4, 2019 at 7:00 pm in the church.
+Confirmation Rehearsal: A rehearsal for the Mass will be held in the church.
 Parents and/or godparents are encouraged to attend, as sponsors play a role in the Mass.
 If godparents are living too far away to participate, parents may stand in as sponsor.

 Confirmation Mass: Our Mass will be Saturday, April 6, 2019 at 10:00 am.
 All teens must be in the parish hall with either parents or sponsors by 9:00 am.
 The Bishop will speak with the teens prior to the Mass.
 All other family members must take their places in the church after bringing their teen to the parish hall.

 Photography: There is no flash photography during the Mass.
 When your teen comes forward to be anointed, you may stand in the side aisle for a quick photo, then take your seat.
 There will also be a group picture after Mass.
 It is important to have respect and reverence for the Presence of the Holy Eucharist at Mass.

 Reception: There is a cake and punch reception immediately following the Mass.
 Also, teens can pick up their confirmation certificates at this time.